marcomarino123/magnopy/docs/source/user-guide/usage/key-concepts.rst

 Key concepts
 ************

-On this page we list concepts and data structures, that are essential for understanding of magnopy's scope, with code examples.
+On this page we list main data structures, that are essential for understanding of magnopy's scope, with code examples.

 .. _user-guide_usage_key-concepts_wulfric: